jiaohehu/NPreview/DOC-diagram.md

     shape {brick\\radical4} (0,12) (12,12)
     ```

-  + `drawline` - draw straight line or curves described by a path
+  + `drawline` - draw the path, which consists of line and/or curve segments
-  + `fill`  - fill a path that might have straight or curved lines
-  + `filldraw`  - fill a path and then draw the outline of the shape
+  + `drawarea` - fill the path, which consists of line and/or curve segments
-  + `drawdblarrow` - drawline a given path and place an arrow head at the beginning and end
+  + `drawdblarrow` - drawline a path and place an arrow head at the beginning and end
-  + `drawarrow` - drawline a given path and place an arrow at the end
+  + `drawarrow` - drawline a path and place an arrow at the end

-    The `drawline` instruction  without option draws the outline of a path.
+    The `drawline` instruction stroke a given path.
+The (stroke) and
-    The (stroke) and (stroke-width) settings will be pulled to see if a line width
+    (stroke-width) settings will be pulled to get the stroke width and stroke
-    or line color has be specified.
-Otherwise it uses the system default
+    color.
+The (stroke) setting is for specifying the color of the line.
+This
+    setting is to apply for both `drawline` and `drawarea`.
+The (stroke-width)
+    setting is to set the line width when `drawline` and/or `drawarea`.
+    However, there is a difference.
+If (stroke-width) is set to "0", then
+    `drawline` would still draw the line.
+However, `drawarea` will not draw the
-    of MetaPost.
+    outline of the path.

-    The `fill` instruction fills the area of a path.
+    The `drawarea` instruction fills the area described by a path.
     The (fill) setting will be pulled to see if a fill color has
     been specified.
+If not then the default color of black is assume.
+    Otherwise the color specified by (fill) is used.
+If (stroke-width) is not
+    set to "0" then the path will also be stroked, albeit using the color
+    described by (stroke).
+If (stroke-width) is set but not to "0", then
-Otherwise it uses the system default of MetaPost.
+    it will be interpreted as describing the width of the stroke line.

-    The 'drawdblarrow' and 'drawarrow' instructions will place arrow head
+    The 'drawdblarrow' and 'drawarrow' instructions are similar to `drawline`
-    at either end of the line segments or just at the end.
+    except that the first one will place an arrow head at either end of the
+    path while the second will place an arrow head at the end of the path.

   + `circle       ` - draw/fill the half circle area at the top
   + `circle.top   ` - draw/fill the half circle area at the top